Blocking products globally

 1144

-She clicks the Add Rule button and selects Global Search Ranking Rule, then continues creating her blocklist rule the same way as for a single-version site.
+She clicks the + New ranking Rule button and selects Global Search Ranking Rule, then continues creating her blocklist rule the same way as for a single-version site.
 When she's done, her new global search blocklist rule applies to all versions of the Shoe-In site.
 Multi-site Management has more information about blocking.